MVP Development

 Stripe checkout, GoCardless mandate, an invoice, whatever fits.
 If money can't change hands, you're not validating, you're showing slides.

-Analytics you'll actually read
+Analytics you'll read

 Three or four numbers that tell you whether the idea works.
 Activation, retention, money, the one funnel step that matters.
 Not a dashboard nobody opens.